malzariey/filament-daterangepicker-filter/README.md

 #### Clearing the Date Range Picker

-The `filament-daterangepicker-filter` provides a quick  way to clear the date range selections.
 If you have selected a date range and want to remove it, simply click on the calendar icon within the field.

 #### Disabling Predefined Ranges